UMJI-SSTIA/ji-sstia-pages/developer-guide (1).md

 1. create a new markdown file in a suitable subdirectory
 2. index the file in `SUMMARY.md` following existed examples
+-  *(Just see the arrangement of the files and you will understand.)*

 ## Gitbook Deployment